USCIS announced that it would resume accepting DACA renewal applications beginning January 13, 2018. Here's what you need to know:

 4. We do not know how long USCIS will continue to accept DACA renewal applications.
 The Trump administration has appealed the district court’s decision to the U.S. Supreme Court.
 This means that the window of time available for submitting your DACA renewal application is uncertain.
 If you fulfill the requirements mentioned above, you should assess whether to apply immediately.

-For more information, see this community advisory and this infographic.
+For more information, visit our DACA renewal resource hub and see this community advisory and infographic.